flaviogoncalves/AsteriskTraining/README.md

 # AsteriskTraining
-This repository contains files for the Asterisk Training on Udemy
+This repository contains files for the Asterisk Training on Udemy, Instruction on the wiki https://github.com/flaviogoncalves/AsteriskTraining/wiki

-Lab instructions are in the Wiki https://github.com/flaviogoncalves/AsteriskTraining/wiki
+A textbook is now available as a companion to your training in paperback, kindle and ebook formats

+Complete Asterisk Training Paperback and Kindle Book https://amzn.to/2tm7TFb Complete Asterisk Training eBook PDF http://bit.ly/2UUebHG

 The labs were updated to Asterisk 16
 Old files were saved in the tag v15 for Asterisk 15